 The infographic also serves as a perfect vehicle for illustrating surprising statistics and facts about the complex, abundant nature of public records.
 Did you know that less than 1% of the National Archives and Records Administration’s documents have been digitized?
 That’s not a lot considering it holds 12 billion textual documents alone.

 Others are meant to educate our clients about who we are.
 “Our Researchers” explains the role of the historical researcher and the unique perspective each TRG team member brings to our research efforts.
-In addition to historians, our team is rounded out with librarians, archivists, an environmental scientist, and even a former real estate developer.
+In addition to historians, our team is rounded out with librarians, archivists, an environmental specialist, and even a former real estate developer.

 We have many more infographics up our digital sleeve, so to speak, and we will continue rolling them out into the future.
 If there is an infographic you’d like us to create that would help you better understand our work or who we are, please let us know.